opentext/storyteller/docs/wasm/index.md

 Our goal is to prepare a POC of building our source code to *WebAssembly*.
 It consists of several tasks:

-- Make our source code compilable by clang compiler
+- Make our source code compilable under `clang` compiler
 - Prepare an environment able to compile a complex *C++* project to *WebAssembly*
 - Update our build systems (*CMake*) to support *WebAssembly* toolchain

 ### Port our code under clang

-The good news is that we managed to compile `coreplatform`, `codebase` and `docplatform` repositories with *clang 4.0* and *clang 6.0* compilers even both in `-std=c++14` and `-std=c++1z` compilation mode and succesfully run the full set of 6000+ docplatform regression tests.
-The source code modification are available in `pfi01/develop/clang` git branches.
+The good news is that we managed to compile `coreplatform`, `codebase` and `docplatform` repositories with *clang 4.0* and *clang 6.0* compilers both in `-std=c++14` and `-std=c++1z` language modes and even succesfully run the full set of 6000+ tests of *DocPlatform Regression Test Suite*.
+The source code modifications are not merget to upstream yet, but are available for review in internal `pfi01/develop/clang` git branches.

 ### Prepare WebAssembly environment and Toolchain

-As soon as all "Big companies* agreed on a common approach, two parallel efforts had begun:
+As soon as all "Big players" had agreed on a common *WebAssembly* approach, two parallel efforts begun:

 1. There is a temporary hack able to create WebAssembly from asm.js - the [asm2wasm](https://github.com/WebAssembly/binaryen/blob/master/src/asm2wasm.h), part of